Stamp Duty Calculator UK 2026

 | Over £750,000 | 12% | 12% |

-Scotland’s Additional Dwelling Supplement (ADS) is 6% and applies to all additional property purchases over £40,000.
-This is higher than the English 5% surcharge.
+Scotland’s Additional Dwelling Supplement (ADS) is 8% (increased from 6% on 5 December 2024) and applies to additional residential property purchases of £40,000 or more — notably higher than the English 5% surcharge.

 Wales: Land Transaction Tax (LTT)

-Wales has its own property tax called Land Transaction Tax (LTT), administered by the Welsh Revenue Authority:
+Wales has its own property tax, Land Transaction Tax (LTT), administered by the Welsh Revenue Authority:

 | Purchase Price Band | LTT Rate |